Mortgage related questions

 How long will it take to get a payout on a claim?

 It varies, but once we’ve discussed the claim, we can usually estimate timescales.
 Once we've agreed to pay the claim and have everything we need, we’ll aim to pay out within five working days.
+The process may be quicker if you consider placing your policy in a Trust.
+We will pay the claim proceeds to the trustees (provided there is at least one surviving trustee), so we won’t need to wait for personal representatives to be appointed to administer your estate.

 Can I choose who gets the money from my life insurance policy if I die?

-You could include instructions about who receives any proceeds from your policy when you make a will, but this may not provide the same protection against Inheritance Tax.
+If your policy is not held under trust, you could include instructions about who receives any proceeds from your policy when you make a will, but this may not provide the same protection against Inheritance Tax.

 How do I tell Aviva about a death on a life policy?